Sharp Asymptotic Estimates for Expectations, Probabilities, and Mean First Passage Times in Stochastic Systems with Small Noise: Expectations

 where

 with

 \end{proposition}

-For more details about the geometric instanton equations we refer the reader to~\cite{heymann-vanden-eijnden:2008, grafke-grauer-schaefer-etal:2014, grafke-schaefer-vanden-eijnden:2017}.
+For more details about the geometric instanton equations we refer the reader to~\cite{heymann-vanden-eijnden:2008, grafke-grauer-schaefer-etal:2014, grafke-schaefer-vanden-eijnden:2017} as well as Appendix~\ref{sec:init-cond-geom}.
 Note that the parametrization of $\hat \phi$ can be chosen arbitrarily: In the calculations, it is convenient to use normalized arc-length, i.e. impose that $ |\hat\phi'(s)|_a=L$, where the constant $L$ is the length of the instanton.

 \begin{proof} In order to speak meaningfully about the limit $T\to\infty$, we introduce a reparametrization of time, $t(s):[0,1]\to\RR^+$, to compactify the infinite ``physical'' time interval.
 In particular, we choose $t(s)$ such that